June 9, 2014

 Where paperwork falls short…

-The fact is, a student’s IEP may align perfectly with common core – but if not translated into practice for the surrounding team, all of our best efforts will be lost.
+The fact is, a student’s IEP may align perfectly with the Common Core, but if it is not translated into practice for the surrounding team, all of our best efforts will be lost.

 If we really want to see student growth in general education, SLPs need to be given permission and responsibility to translate speech and language goals for general education teachers.
 It simply isn’t reasonable to expect students to make growth in an environment in which the specialist never sets foot.